NehalSinghal/jeevan-aranya-belvandi/index.md

 Papaya also grown.
 Papaya and Moringa alternate planting.
 Deepak ji is real master in horticulture.

 Banana must be planted.
-Labor issue in Belvandi.
+Labor issue in Belvan.

 Supervision also needed.

 Vinish Gupta ji, Goa: Shramdaan based volunteering.
-Children groups can visit Belvandi farm.
+Children groups can visit Belvan farm.
 Satsang.
 Online/offline.
 Labor needed only for weeding.
 Otherwise all done by volunteers.

 Jackfruit: Right varieties saplings to be found.
 Jackfruit expert with us.
 Jackfruit saplings will be organised.